 Taxidermy of Cher Ami (via Smithsonian)

 The American battalion that was trapped behind enemy lines in 1918 was coming under deadly friendly fire and desperately needed to send out a message that they were there and alive.
 They'd already sent up two pigeons who had been shot down, and only one was left.
-Her name was Cher Ami and in a capsule on her foot this message was attached: "We are along the road parallel 276.4.
+His name was Cher Ami and in a capsule on his foot this message was attached: "We are along the road parallel 276.4.
 Our artillery is dropping a barrage directly on us.
 For heaven's sake stop it."

 Cher Ami with one leg